dylan-lang/opendylan/documentation/hacker-guide/source/runtime.rst

 Dylan Portability Interface
 ===========================

-The Simple Threads Library is designed for implementation using different threads APIs from common operating systems, including Unix and Windows.
+The Threads Library is designed for implementation using different threads APIs from common operating systems, including Unix and Windows.
 Harlequin’s implementation of the library is designed to be directly portable onto these operating systems.
 This portability